polgreen/uclid/notes/UclidMeetings.md

 4. Need to add distinct keyword that translates to SMT's distinct operator.

 5. Flexible ordering of requires, ensures and modifies.
+[DONE]